-509. Except as provided in para.
-514, the level of non-fixed contamination on the external and internal surfaces of overpacks, freight containers and conveyances shall not exceed the limits specified in para.
-508. This requirement does not apply to the internal surfaces of freight containers being used as packagings, either loaded or empty.

-510. If it is evident that a package is damaged or leaking, or if it is suspected that the package may have leaked or been damaged, access to the package shall be restricted and a qualified person shall, as soon as possible, assess the extent of contamination and the resultant dose rate of the package.
+- 509. Except as provided in para.
+514, the level of non-fixed contamination on the external and internal surfaces of overpacks, freight containers, tanks, IBCs and conveyances shall not exceed the limits specified in para.
+508. - 510.
+If it is evident that a package is damaged or leaking, or if it is suspected that the package may have leaked or been damaged, access to the package shall be restricted and a qualified person shall, as soon as possible, assess the extent of contamination and the resultant radiation level of the package.
 The scope of the assessment shall include the package, the conveyance, the adjacent loading and unloading areas and, if necessary, all other material that has been carried in the conveyance.
-When necessary, additional steps for the protection of people, property and the environment, in accordance with provisions established by the relevant competent authority, shall be taken to overcome and minimize the consequences of such leakage or damage.
+When necessary, additional steps for the protection of persons, property and the environment, in accordance with provisions established by the relevant competent authority, shall be taken to overcome and minimize the consequences of such leakage or damage.

 - 511. Packages that are damaged or leaking radioactive contents in excess of allowable limits for normal conditions of transport may be removed to an acceptable interim location under supervision, but shall not be forwarded until repaired or reconditioned and decontaminated. - 512.
 A conveyance and equipment used regularly for the transport of radioactive material shall be periodically checked to determine the level of contamination.
 The frequency of such checks shall be related to the likelihood of contamination and the extent to which radioactive material is transported. - 513.
 Except as provided in para.
 514, any conveyance, or equipment or part thereof that has become contaminated above the limits specified in para.
-508 in the course of the transport of radioactive material, or that shows a dose rate in excess of 5 μ Sv/h at the surface, shall be decontaminated as soon as possible by a qualified person and shall not be reused unless the following conditions are fulfilled: - (a) The non-fixed contamination shall not exceed the limits specified in para.
-508. - (b) The dose rate resulting from the fixed contamination shall not exceed $5 \,\mu Sv/h$ at the surface. - 514.
-A freight container or conveyance dedicated to the transport of unpackaged radioactive material under exclusive use shall be excepted from the requirements of paras 509 and 513 solely with regard to its internal surfaces and only for as long as it remains under that specific exclusive use.
+508 in the course of the transport of radioactive material, or that shows a radiation level in excess of 5 μ Sv/h at the surface, shall be decontaminated as soon as possible by a qualified person and shall not be reused unless the following conditions are fulfilled: - (a) The non-fixed contamination shall not exceed the limits specified in para.
+508. - (b) The radiation level resulting from the fixed contamination shall not exceed 5 μ Sv/h at the surface. - 514.
+A freight container, tank, IBC or conveyance dedicated to the transport of unpackaged radioactive material under exclusive use shall be excepted from the requirements of paras 509 and 513 solely with regard to its internal surfaces and only for as long as it remains under that specific exclusive use.